-One very unusual exhibit displays 'The Leominster Chealsea Bun'.
+One very unusual exhibit displays 'The Leominster Chelsea Bun'.
 The story behind the bun goes back to 1916 when a local man named Hodges was fighting in the trenches of France during WWI.
-His sister wanted to send him a morale-boosting reminder of home so she bought a Chelsea bun from Pewtres' bakery on Broad Street and sent it to her brother.
+His sister wanted to send him a morale-boosting reminder of home, so she bought a Chelsea bun from Pewtres' bakery on Broad Street and sent it to her brother.

 The Leominster Museum is well signposted for pedestrians and is very easy to reach from central Leominster.
 From Corn Square take School Lane to Etnam Street and you will see the museum immediately opposite on the far side of the street.